radixdlt/sargon-mfa/src/factor_instances_provider/design.md

 # `Cache`

 How should we store the keys in the cache, under which kind of key?
 We cannot store them under the `DerivationPath`, since it contains the `Index`, which we should not wanna know, we wanna say "give me the next"!
 We could think of the cache as "unkeyed", as a `Vec` (or rather `IndexSet`) instead of an `IndexMap`, but how would we query that we want the "next account veci " vs we want the "next account MFA" (for some network for some factor source)?

 Reminder of what the (CAP26) `DerivationPath` is:
 `m/44'/1022'/<NETWORK_ID>'/<ENTITY_KIND>'/<KEY_KIND>'/<ENTITY_INDEX>'`.

-We note that we can simly remove `m/44'/1022'/` since it is always prepended to the path, so what remains is:
+We note that we can simply remove `m/44'/1022'/` since it is always prepended to the path, so what remains is:

 ```rust
 struct DerivationPath {